 - D. It is the responsibility of the University faculty, administrators, staff, or student workers to communicate this policy and its contents to any and all users of IT at, or in affiliation with, Harrisburg University.
 Not being aware of any part of this policy does not excuse the individual from being responsible for its contents. - E. The Harrisburg University OIS is responsible for the following: - i.
 Maintaining user accountability requirements including user identification and authentication, account administration, and password integrity. - ii.
-Making every effort to protect the privacy of users and confidentiality of data2.
+Making every effort to protect the privacy of users and confidentiality of data. - iii.

-1Computers, computer systems, networks, electronic communications systems, institutional or third-party cloud data storage media, facilities, peripherals, servers, routers, switches, equipment, software, files, or accounts.

-2 While Harrisburg University recognizes the importance of (and makes every attempt to achieve) privacy, the University cannot promise privacy of information stored on, or sent through, university-owned systems or resources except for certain information pertaining to student records, research, or other proprietary or patentable materials.

-- iii.
 Ensuring fair access to IT. - iv.
 Developing and implementing security policies and standards. - F. All Harrisburg University IT users are responsible for the following: - i.
 Acting in a responsible, ethical, and legal manner in the use of IT.
 As such, this use of IT implies consent with any and all applicable university policies and regulations. - ii.
 Using IT for authorized university business only.
 Excessive use of any IT resource for personal use is prohibited. - iii.
 Safeguarding data including personal information and passwords. - iv.
 Recognizing the limitations to privacy afforded by electronic services. - v.
-Respecting other users and their expectation of privacy, confidentiality, and freedom of expression. - vi.
+Respecting other users and their expectation of privacy, confidentiality, and freedom of expression.

+&lt;sup>1Computers, computer systems, networks, electronic communications systems, institutional or third-party cloud data storage media, facilities, peripherals, servers, routers, switches, equipment, software, files, or accounts.

+While Harrisburg University recognizes the importance of (and makes every attempt to achieve) privacy, the University cannot promise privacy of information stored on, or sent through, university-owned systems or resources except for certain information pertaining to student records, research, or other proprietary or patentable materials.

+- vi.
 Taking precautions to prevent the initial occurrence and/or spread of computer viruses.
 Therefore, network connected resources must utilize university-approved anti-virus software. - vii.
 Avoiding any unauthorized or illegal use of IT.
 This includes but is not limited to the transmission of abusive or threatening material, spam, or communications prohibited by state or federal laws. - viii.
 Using IT in compliance with applicable license and purchasing agreements.
 Each user is individually responsible for reading, understanding, and adhering to all licenses, notices, and agreements in connection with IT which he or she uses.